pyrkamarcin/CommonDataLayer/docs/rfc/0020_Materialization_Types.md

 JSON Schema allows also to construct "one_of" ADTs.
 This is slightly controversial, as neither PSQL nor ES support that kind of construct for most of their types.
 With one exception.
 Nullability is often described in json schema with `"one_of": any | null` and both databases house nullability feature.
+This means that CDL may have to be able to recognise this pattern and act accordingly, setting up materialization output with nullability in mind.

 # Materialization storage layer

 ## Postgresql

-Before I start listing postgres data types, there's one big issue to mention - at this time we don't have specified version of PSQL that we support.
-There are minor discrepancies in both behavior and (more importantly to us) type system, between 9.6 and 13.
+Before I start listing postgres data types, there's one issue to mention - at this time we don't have specified version of PSQL that we support.
+There are minor discrepancies in both behavior and (what is relevant here) type system between 9.6 and 13.

 ```diff
 21a22